Uberto Mori: Life

 Uberto Mori was born in 1926 in Modena to Mario Mori and Edmea Scabazzi.
-Due to his father's several posts across the nation he studied in schools in cities such as Florence and Trieste.
+His father was an artillery officer.
+Due to his several posts across the nation Uberto studied in schools in cities such as Florence and Trieste.

-His father – a soldier during World War II – fell ill with cancer and it fell to Mori to replace him when he was seventeen.
+In 1943 General Mori fell ill with stomach cancer and it fell to Uberto to serve instead.
+He was seventeen when he was assigned to Nonantola and then to Pavia.
 It was at this time that he managed to warn 107 Jewish children to flee the area before the advancing Nazis arrived.
+In Nonantola, Lieutenant Uberto helped to hide them in the seminary and in private homes shortly before the arrival of the Germans, thus saving them from deportation.
+Seventy-three were able to get to safety in Switzerland.

-His father died on 13 August 1944 as a result of the illness he contracted.
-After his father died he was exempted from further duties and took the chance to resume his studies.
+His father died on 13 August 1944.
+Uberto was exempted from further duties and took the chance to resume his studies.
 But partisans soon broke into his home to intimidate him.
-He was almost shot but managed to escape his attackers.
-He pursued educational interests in Bologna after 1944 while he worked in ceramics in Formigine.
+He was almost shot but managed to escape his attackers and hid in Modena.
+After 1944 he pursued educational interests in Bologna while he worked in ceramics in Formigine.

 Mori married Gilda Cavedoni on 14 April 1952 and went on to have three children.
 The eldest child was Mario (b.
 1953) and the second was their daughter Maria Teresa (b.
 1955).
 Their next son was due in 1958 but Gilda suffered a miscarriage.
-In 1961 their final child Maria Manuela was born but she died after a mere thirteen months after birth due to a severe illness contracted.
+In 1961 their final child Maria Manuela was born but she died after a mere thirteen months after birth due to a severe illness.